CPE-476/Experience/Final/wisdom.md

 Make the most of yourself... for that is all there is of you.
 - Ralph Waldo Emerson

+Be, and not seem.
+- Ralph Waldo Emerson

+It takes a good deal of time to eat or sleep, or to earn a hundred dollars, and a very little time to entertain a hope and an insight that becomes the light of our lives.
+- Ralph Waldo Emerson

 # Desert #
 Unless you try to do something beyond what you have already mastered, you will never grow.